FIELD MANUAL - GRID PLANNER

 Step 3 - Try a sort mode

-The sidebar on the left has a list of sort modes - Flow, Hue cycle, Light to dark, etc. Click one.
+The sidebar on the left has three sort modes - Smooth Flow, Cluster, and Hue Wheel.
+Click one.
 The grid re-arranges instantly.
-Try a few.
-Flow is the default and usually the best starting point for a varied feed.
+Try each.
+Smooth Flow is the default and usually the best starting point for a varied feed.

 Step 4 - Drag to fine-tune